kevinbhayes/swift-viewlets/README.md

 ## Contributing

 More info coming soon.
-Feel free to contact me in the meantime at https://mastodon.social/@kevinbhayes
+Feel free to contact me in the meantime at https://mastodon.social/@kevinbhayes or swiftviewlets @ swiftlets.net